Electoral division of Huon

 The total area of the division is 6214 km2 since a redistribution in August 2017.

 As of 31 January 2019, there were 25,335 enrolled voters in the division.
-The current sitting member of the division is Dean Harris, elected in the 2022 by-election.
+The current sitting member of the division is Dean Harriss, elected in the 2022 by-election.
 The next periodic election in the division is due in May 2026.

 The division includes the local municipalities of Huon Valley and Kingborough.
 Localities include Huonville, Margate, Cygnet, Franklin, Geeveston, Bruny Island, Snug, and Howden.